uf-hobi-informatics-lab/next-enterprise-langserv/README.md

 ```

 ## Frontend
-* Take a look at "playgroup.tsx", which has set up dark model
+* Take a look at "playground.tsx", which has set up dark model
-* It aslo links to the backend with some example codes on both the frontend and backend side.
+* It aslo links to the backend with some example codes on both the frontend and backend side
+  * You can access through http://localhost:3000/playground

 ## langserv
 * Server side structure; read these https://fastapi.tiangolo.com/tutorial/bigger-applications/;